Web Update Wizard - FAQ

 The most likely cause is using Windows Integrated Authentication (formerly known as 'NTLM') to store your update scripts or update files on your server behind a password protected folder.

-Although the client machine hosting the Web Update Wizard will be a Windows machine capable of authenticating with a Windows Integrated Authentication host, it may connect through a non-Windows proxy server which does not support this type of authentication.
+Although the client machine hosting the Software Update Wizard will be a Windows machine capable of authenticating with a Windows Integrated Authentication host, it may connect through a non-Windows proxy server which does not support this type of authentication.
 Switch to 'Basic authentication' and the error message should disappear.

 Top